Assessing Responses and Impacts of Solar intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI)

 /glade/campaign/cesm/collections/CESM2-WACCM-SSP245

-From NCAR Climate Data Gateway:
+From the NSF NCAR Research Data Archive:

 ARISE-SAI-1.5